Amitred11/tutorialforcm/README.md

 - **Plan Management**: Users can view their current plan details.
 - **Billing & Payment Tracking**: Displays billing cycle, current bill, and due date.
 - **Notifications**: Alerts for upcoming due dates and other important updates.
-- **Admin Dashboard**: For managing user accounts and subscriptions.

 ## Technologies Used
 - **Frontend**: React Native